Wipack/Wipack/README.md

 - 👋 Hi, I’m @Wipack
-- 👀 I’m interested in ... get certificed in gethub
+- 👀 I’m interested in ... git certificed in github
-- 🌱 I’m currently learning ... gethub
+- 🌱 I’m currently learning ... github foundations
 - 💞️ I’m looking to collaborate on ... with my team members
 - 📫 How to reach me ...
 - 😄 Pronouns: ...